Love Is All Around (DJ BoBo song)

-"Love Is All Around" is a song by Swiss singer-songwriter DJ BoBo, released on 23 January 1995 as the second single from his second album, There Is a Party (1994).
-It features vocals by singer Christiane Lupp (also known as Christiane Eiben) and reached number one on the dance chart in Canada.
+"Love Is All Around" is a song by Swiss singer-songwriter DJ BoBo, released on 23 January 1995, by label EAMS, as the second single from his second album, There Is a Party (1994).
+It features vocals by singer Christiane Lupp (also known as Christiane Eiben) and is co-written by BoBo with Axel Breitung and Morrison Long and produced by BoBo.
+The song reached number one on the dance chart in Canada.
 In Europe, it peaked within the top 10 in Finland and Germany, being certified gold in the latter country.
+The accompanying music video was filmed in New York City and directed by Frank Paul Husmann.

 Chart performance

 "Love Is All Around" entered the top 10 in both Finland and Germany, peaking at number seven and 10, respectively.
-The single was also a top 20 hit in Austria (13), Belgium (18), Denmark (17), Norway (17), Spain (12), Sweden (14) and Switzerland (16), as well as on the Eurochart Hot 100, where it hit number 17 in February 1995.
+The single was also a top-20 hit in Austria (13), Belgium (18), Denmark (17), Norway (17), Spain (12), Sweden (14) and Switzerland (16), as well as on the Eurochart Hot 100, where it hit number 17 in February 1995.
 In the United Kingdom, it was one of only three songs by DJ BoBo to chart there, peaking at number 49 in its first week on the UK Singles Chart, on 11 June 1995.
 On the UK Dance Singles Chart, "Love Is All Around" was a bigger hit, reaching number 20.
 Outside Europe, it peaked at number-one on the RPM Dance/Urban chart in Canada and number 24 in Australia.
 The single earned a gold record in Germany, with shipments of 250,000 units.